MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     | *function.json* | The [binding configuration](/azure/azure-functions/functions-triggers-bindings) for the HTTP trigger. |
     | *sample.dat* | A placeholder data file to demonstrate that you can have other files in the folder.
 You can delete this file, if desired, as it's not used in this tutorial. |

+<a name="install-functions-npm-package-dependencies-from-bash-terminal"></a>

-## Install functions npm package dependencies from bash terminal
+## Install Function dependencies from bash terminal

 1. In Visual Studio Code, open an integrated bash terminal, <kbd>Ctrl</kbd> + <kbd>`</kbd>.
 1. Install npm dependencies: